-With over 11,500 branches across the country and around 20 million customer visits a week, the Post Office is part of the fabric of people’s lives in the UK and is currently going through a significant business transformation.
-We have been working with its leadership team to coordinate and control this change to manage risks to delivery and help ensure the transformation is a success.
+With 12,000 branches across the country and over 20 million customer visits a week, the Post Office is part of the fabric of people’s lives in the UK and has recently been undertaking a significant business transformation.
+Berkeley worked with its leadership team to help them coordinate and control this transformation activity to help ensure the transformation was a success.

-The Executive Committee needed to be able to put their arms around these programmes without stifling them while at the same time ensuring that the individual programmes were joined up so that they complemented rather than conflicted with each other.
-We were asked by the Post Office to assess how best to coordinate and control the transformation delivery.
+We worked closely with the Strategy Director and her ExCo colleagues to assess how best to coordinate and control the transformation.
+The ExCo needed to be able to put their arms around the programs without stifling them while at the same time ensuring that the individual programs were joined up so that they complemented rather than conflicted with each other.

-The heart of the solution was to strengthen the quality of executive level governance over the transformation.
-To this end, we recommended and oversaw the creation of a Transformation Board with clear accountability for delivering the transformation and with clear links to the individual programme boards.
-This Transformation Board enabled the importance of senior management really taking responsibility for the implementation of change to be driven home.
+An important part of the solution was to strengthen the quality of governance over the transformation.
+To this end, we recommended and oversaw the creation of an executive level Transformation Board with clear accountability and responsibility for delivering the transformation alongside clear links to the individual program boards.
+This Board enabled us to drive home the importance of senior management really taking responsibility for the implementation of change.

-The Post Office management team have been able to make more effective use of their time, by removing duplication of effort on individual programmes and, crucially, by having a clear picture and ownership of the overall transformation.
+The Post Office management team was able to make more effective use of their time, by removing duplication of effort on individual programs and, crucially, by having a clear picture and ownership of the transformation.

-Through helping the Post office coordinate and control their transformation programme, we have also supported the development of their capability to manage complex change as a part of their core business longer term.
-This can be as simple as knowing the right questions to ask but it can pay real dividends for future change programmes.
+Through helping the Post office coordinate and control their transformation program, we also helped build their long-term capability to manage complex change as a part of their core business capability.
+This starts as something as simple as knowing the right questions to ask but will pay real dividends for future change programs.